BITE necks come in two versions, with narrow and wide string nuts. You can combine any of those with Punch and Jawbone

 Maple fretboards are a no-brainer, the challenge is rosewood.
 It had been chopped down worldwide on a massive scale in recent years.
 Between 2005 and 2015 global annual turnover exploded from 30 million to over 2 billion dollars.
-The main reason was the rampant demand from Chinese furniture manufacturing.
+The main reason was the rampant demand for Chinese furniture manufacturing.
 As a result, since 2017 all 300 rosewood species are subject to the protective regulations of the Washington Convention (CITES).

 What does this mean?
 Anyone who wants to sell an instrument with a rosewood fretboard or travel with it across a customs border could be liable to proove the time of purchase (before 2017) or produce the manufacturer's CITES permit.
 Though many countries allow noncommercial movement and trade of musical instruments without permits, regulative implementation remains inconsistent and confusing.

 Bottom line: rosewood means stress for the environment, possibly stress for you and certainly stress for us for procuring the permits for commercial use.

 However, rosewood is not a must.
 There are a number of commercially available fretboard woods with a similar set of properties: hard but flexible, rich in natural oils, workable and with a naturally dark hue throughout, such as pau ferro, wenge, ovangkol, granadillo or ebony.